Credntia/CVScanner/README.md

 # CVScanner
-An OpenCV based library for Android to scan ID documents or Passports.
+An OpenCV based library for Android to scan/crop ID documents or Passports.

 ## Usage
+### Auto Crop
 The easiest way is to launch the `DocumentScannerActivity`

 ```java